th-herve/vimwiki/docs/c++_class_object_basics.md

 };
 ```
 Methods can be defined outside of the class (for example in their own separate file).
-In that case, it need to be specified with `ClassName::`
+In that case, it need to be specified with its namespace `ClassName::`

 ```cpp
 // outside of the Dog class definition